-2. All non-standard traffic control devices shall be removed by the applicant, e.g., speed bumps, traffic signs and traffic striping.
+All non-standard traffic control devices shall be removed by the applicant, e.g., speed bumps, traffic signs and traffic striping.

-3. All unnecessary sight obstructions and encroachments shall be removed.
+All unnecessary sight obstructions and encroachments shall be removed.

-Planning Commission Review
+M. Planning Commission Review

 The Planning Commission shall consider the recommendations of the Police Department in all tentative map or use permit proceedings where a private street system is proposed.